Hankley Common Fires July 2022

 The third fire travelled a distance of approximately 1.6 km during Sunday afternoon and evening, from its start point in Fire Zone #2 to its furthest point in the woods West of Woolfords Lane.
 If it had not been stopped before reaching Tad Moor and Woolfords Copse the same distance again would have taken it to the edge of Pot Common in Elstead.

-Driving back to Thursley Road I saw several cars coming the other way and stopped them to tell them that the lane was not suitable as a through route because of the very rough unmade section beyond the last house.
-I directed them to a point further on where the lane was wide enough to turn round.
+Driving back along Woolfords Lane to Thursley Road I saw several cars coming the other way towards the fire zone and told them that the lane was not suitable as a through route because of the very rough unmade section beyond the last house and the location of the fire.
+I directed them to a point a little further on where the lane was wide enough to turn round.

 It seems clear that the Police lacked local knowledge and that some form of emergency liaison between the Parish Councils and the emergency services would reduce confusion in the future.
+In particular they were unable to give any information to residents about evacuation procedures.

 Surrey Fire and Rescue Service did a great job in very difficult conditions.
-I understand that they had considerable problems due to inadequate fire breaks in some parts of tthe Common, something that the MOD will need to improve.
+I understand that they had considerable problems due to inadequate fire breaks in some parts of the Common, something that the MOD will need to improve.

 Conclusions.

-Actions by the Police showed a complete lack of local knowledge and common sense, as motorists heading for Thursley or Churt were allowed to drive down Woolfords Lane (a gated and partly unpaved private road) towards the fire zone, to bypass the road block on the Thursley Road.
+Actions by the Police showed a lack of local knowledge and common sense, as motorists heading for Thursley or Churt were allowed to drive down Woolfords Lane (a gated and partly unpaved private road) towards the fire zone, to bypass the road block on the Thursley Road.
 Given the single-track width of the lane this would have severely impeded the evacuation of residents and animals from the area especially as the smoke intensified rapidly during the hour the I was there.
 I would recommend that in future Parish Councils should establish close liaison on the ground with both emergency services.

-I am also of the opinion that complete closure of the Thursley Road early in the afternoon was not necessary.
+I am also of the opinion that complete closure of the Thursley Road at the Churt end early in the afternoon was not necessary.
 It would have been equally justified to close the Tilford Road in Rushmoor, which was nearer to the fire zone than the Churt/Pitch Place side of Hankley.
 Closure between Dye House Lane and the Elstead village boundary was clearly necessary immediately, if only to ensure safe evacuation of residents and animals from the area.
 Closing Thursley Road within Elstead village seemed excessive.
 A warning of the road being closed ahead should have been enough.

 I feel that the Army should take more responsibility for safeguarding Hankley from fires, partly by the provision of equipment at the DZ huts but also by giving trainees basic fire fighting training.
 This should make it easier for fires to be stopped at an earlier stage before they get out of control.
 The firing of blank cartridges when the fire risk is very high seems unwise and a ban on smoking might also be advisable.
+There are areas of closely packed young trees at the southern end of Hankley Common that are a serious fire risk and fire breaks in that area are inadequate.
+Previous fires in that area were only just prevented from entering the mature woods on Kettlebury Hill above Pitch Place.

 Michael Organe